 After your morning of historical exploration, take a 10-minute walk to the Monti neighborhood for lunch.
 Choose a local trattoria where a plate of pasta will cost you between €10-14, and a glass of house wine about €4.
 Avoid the touristy spots along Via dei Fori Imperiali for a more authentic dining enjoy.
 Once you've refueled, it's a short 5-minute walk to the Pantheon.
 Entry is free, and the Pantheon is open from 9 AM to 7 PM.
 Marvel at the architectural wonder of the oculus, a 9-meter diameter hole in the dome that remains the largest unreinforced concrete dome in the world after nearly 1,900 years.
 When it rains, water falls through, but clever drains in the floor manage it effectively.
 Spend 20 to 30 minutes here, soaking in the timeless beauty of this ancient structure before continuing your journey.

 From the Pantheon, take a short 5-minute walk to Piazza Navona, where you can admire Bernini's Fountain of the Four Rivers.
 This is a perfect spot for people-watching and enjoying the lively atmosphere.
-Afterward, stroll along Via del Governo Vecchio, a charming street ideal for window-shopping.
+Afterward, stroll along Via del Governo Vecchio, a pleasant street ideal for window-shopping.
 Treat yourself to a gelato, with prices ranging from €2.50-4 for a quality artisan cone.
-As you make your way toward the Tiber River, don't miss Sant'Ivo alla Sapienza with its distinctive Borromini spiral dome — look up from the courtyard for a free visual treat.
+As you make your way toward the Tiber River, make sure to see Sant'Ivo alla Sapienza with its distinctive Borromini spiral dome — look up from the courtyard for a free visual treat.
 Cross the river via Ponte Sant'Angelo, where Bernini's angel statues line the walkway.
 This leisurely walk, including stops, will take you about 30-45 minutes.
-It's a picturesque route through the Centro Storico that encapsulates the charm and history that makes Rome so captivating.
+It's a scenic route through the Centro Storico that encapsulates the charm and history that makes Rome so engaging.

-"In just 24 hours, savor a morning cappuccino at a local café, marvel at the Colosseum, wander through the Roman Forum, and indulge in authentic pasta in Trastevere – a perfect Roman day awaits you."
+“In just 24 hours, savor a morning cappuccino at a local café, marvel at the Colosseum, wander through the Roman Forum, and enjoy authentic pasta in Trastevere – a perfect Roman day is ready for you.”

 5:30 PM - Golden Hour at Janiculum or Pincian Hill